The Importance of Believing in Yourself

 According to the psychiatrists I’ve dealt with — and I’ve dealt with more than twenty, both here in Nova Scotia and in Toronto — only a drug from a pharmaceutical company would be the answer.
 Although Sri Chinmoy had said [in this question and answer] that the easiest way to overcome imperfection in ourselves “is through full, absolute faith in the Master.”

-[You would have to read my story, beginning with The Struggle Within: The Wind’s Divine Melody (Vol. 1), to understand why I would ever speak to psychiatrists in the first place.
+[You would have to read my spiritual memoir, beginning with The Struggle Within: The Wind’s Divine Melody (Vol. 1), to understand why I would ever speak to psychiatrists in the first place.
 Hint: it involved a naive (and pathetic) attempt to make Sri Chinmoy look bad.]

-Had I maintained full, absolute faith in Sri Chinmoy (and myself), I wouldn’t have found fault with him when going through difficult experiences, particularly after being disciplined by him.
+Had I maintained full, absolute faith in God (and myself), I wouldn’t have found fault with Him when going through difficult experiences, particularly after being disciplined by Him.
 I wouldn’t have behaved badly out of vengefulness.
 It would have been much easier for me to say, “It is for my own good.”

 It is very difficult to say “It is for my own good” when you don’t have faith that that’s the case.
 And there were many times my ego was too insulted that I did not WANT to say that, such as when I got into a car accident on Oct.
 8, 2017.

-I was triggered by a close family member’s insult and turned my upset thoughts toward my inner spiritual guide.
-Because I was upset with him there was something wrong with my ego, and I did not WANT to surrender to his affectionate “divine touches” bestowed upon me through spiritual communication.
+I was triggered by a close family member’s insult and turned my upset thoughts toward my inner spiritual guide (God).
+Because I was upset with Him there was something wrong with my ego, and I did not WANT to surrender to His affectionate “divine touches” bestowed upon me through spiritual communication.
 My ego didn’t want me to because it didn’t want to feel humiliated.
 So, I took a few sleeping pills to help the “small me” feel appeased.
 To help my ego feel that it came out the winner and got the last blow in.

 My ordinarily astute, rational thought processing and self-monitoring capacity had become clouded because I was upset and had consumed enough sleeping pills to obfuscate my logical thinking and put me to sleep during the day when I wasn’t tired.
 I was in a restaurant, and knowing I couldn’t fall asleep there, I went to my car.
 But at the same time, I felt I couldn’t fall asleep in my car where it was parked downtown because the police might come.
 So, I had to drive it somewhere I could park it, at least according to my skewed logic.
 Unfortunately, I fell asleep while driving.

-I would not have been insulted and triggered by my close family member’s insult if I had enough faith in myself and my Master.
-And I would not have turned my upset thoughts toward my Master had that type of thinking not become a habit over the years.
-I started going down the wrong path of getting upset with my Master many years ago in response to “blows”, a type of hidden divinity “slap on the bum” administered — or, I should say “bestowed” — upon me through spiritual communication with my Master.
+I would not have been insulted and triggered by my close family member’s insult if I had enough faith in myself and God.
+And I would not have turned my upset thoughts toward God had that type of thinking not become a habit over the years.
+I started going down the wrong path of getting upset with God many years ago in response to “blows”, a type of hidden divinity “slap on the bum” administered — or, I should say “bestowed” — upon me through spiritual communication with my Master, who to me is fully one with God.

 I will begin disputing Dr. Potlick’s NCR decision in the Nova Scotia Supreme Court in Halifax in late July or early August 2019.
 Although I have no history of violence or a criminal record, I am being threatened with the possibility of being forced to go on a potent antipsychotic drug.
 If I refuse, I’ll be forced to stay at the East Coast Forensic Hospital in Dartmouth.

 I have been going through a Dark Night of the Soul, with an inability to meditate properly since 1997.
-This is one reason I’ve often found fault with Sri Chinmoy, my meditation teacher, during difficult experiences/emotional pain.
+This is one reason I’ve had insufficient faith in God during difficult experiences/emotional pain.
 Severe spiritual dryness during my every waking moment began in the latter half of 2012.
 Another reason is because of the mire I’ve been in, which involves a lot of false accusations and mistreatment.
-There have been times I blamed it on him.
+There have been times I blamed it on God.
 I learned to do this because that’s how I grew up.

 That doesn’t mean I haven’t made progress.